Published Aug 13, 2025

 Introduction

 We are reaching out to inform you of an important security and authentication update that may impact your integration with the Microsoft Teams PowerShell Module.
-As part of our ongoing commitment to strengthening security across Microsoft 365 services, we are updating the authentication requirements for application-based authentication in the Teams PowerShell Module.
+As part of our ongoing commitment to strengthening security across Microsoft 365 services, we are updating the authentication requirements for application-based authentication with Administrative Units in the Teams PowerShell Module.

 When will this happen